-Shannon’s research focuses on understanding developmental transitions in Brassica oleracea working in both the Professor Richard Morris and Dr Judith Irwin labs.
+Shannon’s research focuses on understanding developmental transitions in Brassica oleracea working in the Professor Richard Morris lab.

 Plants must transition through various developmental stages for successful growth.